Featured Artist

 From Africa to Australia and back to Native America, Tribal Groove moves with a sure precision that only a compilation album can muster.
 Every artist – 13 of ‘em – knows his/her own genre, and packages it in faultless trance or simple World music spiced up with enough rhythm to keep a Bee Gee happy.
 More than pleasant.
 Much more than that.

-Dan Liss: New Age Voice Magazine
+Tribal Groove reviewed by Dan Liss - New Age Voice Magazine

 On Music Mosaic latest releases, they feature a few well known artists, (James Asher, Hamsafar, Karunesh, Professor Trance) and many lesser known (Keiya, Ganga Giri , Solace, Limborg/Barki, Mahmood Fadl, the Capitali$ts, Michael Reimann, Ariel Kalma) artists, thus serving the purpose that samplers are best suited for, introducing listeners to new material.
 The world music groove is powerful and the prevalent use of vocals on this CD really hikes up the intensity level.
 Once the music starts moving, the songs and chants in the aboriginal languages of Australia, North America, African, Mongolia, Tibet and the Middle East ring out with the pure emotional resonance of people who are using their voices to call to their fellow villagers and celebrate in the common spirit of a group ritual, rather than performers trying to create pop hits.